Lansoprazole

 Can I buy Lansoprazole over the counter in the UK?

 Lansoprazole is only available on prescription and cannot be bought over the counter in the UK.
 However, you can buy Lansoprazole online from Prescription Doctor.
-Our all-inclusive service allows you to get a prescription for Lansoprazole online following an online consultation.
+Our all-inclusive service enables you to obtain a prescription for Lansoprazole online after completing an online consultation.

 Do I need a prescription for Lansoprazole?

-In order to buy Lansoprazole, you will need a prescription from a doctor.
-Our online doctor can issue a prescription of Lansoprazole for you, following an online consultation.
+To buy Lansoprazole, you will need a prescription from a doctor.
+Our online doctor can issue a prescription for Lansoprazole following an online consultation.

 References